To find value, you need to overcome the price hurdle. Don't let a pice hurdle not let you see the value of certain thhings.

 Warren Buffet wisely said, “Price is what you pay, value is what you get.”
 Recognizing value is not easy at first.
 If it was, we'd all be wealthy billionaires as we continue to reinvest our resources in attractive value propositions.
 Over time, we get better at identifying great opportunities.

 I encourage everyone who is thinking of investing in a product or service to look beyond the price and ascertain what are the intangibles that come along with the investment.
-Once you do, you’ll start realizing how much more value there is beyond what’s initially presented.
+Once you do, you'll start realizing how much more value there is beyond what's initially presented.
+Don't let a price hurdle trip you up.